 Some patients with B-12 deficiency experience an inflammation of the tongue.
 Other signs related to the mouth also include a smooth tongue as well as a decreased sense of taste.

 Seek the attention of your wellness professional if you experience any of these 7 signs of B-12 deficiency.
 A doctor can determine if you have a deficiency with a simple blood test.
-Being aware of the sources of B-12 can help you to make sure that you and your family are getting enough and will help prevent potentially serious medical complications.
+Being aware of the sources of B-12 can help you ensure that you and your family are getting enough and will help prevent potentially serious medical complications.